entando/entando-docs/vuepress/docs/next/tutorials/getting-started/gke-install.md

 :::

 ### Clustered Storage Using GCP Cloud Filestore
-1. In the cluster `DETAILS` tab, under `Features` find the `Filestore CSI driver` property and enable it.
+1. In the cluster `DETAILS` tab, under `Features`, find the `Filestore CSI driver` property and enable it

-2. Wait a couple of minutes for the changes to propagate
+2. Wait for the changes to propagate

-3. Ensure also the `Cloud Filestore API` is enabled under `API and services` on the main left menu.
+3. Ensure that the `Cloud Filestore API` is enabled under `API and services` on the main left menu

 3. Verify that your client provisioned successfully.
 This is indicated by the presence of the storage class with the `rwx` suffix in the output of the following command.
 ```